 Make sure you understand your current credit score, and also scan your report for any errors.
 (These do occur.)
 If you notice an error, file a dispute with a credit bureau to have it fixed promptly.

 It can be good to have this credit report on hand when requesting so you can make a strong case for a lower interest rate.

 There are tons of lenders out there eager to walk you through how to refinance your car loan.

 Don’t go with the first one that appears in your Google searching.
-If you’re hungry for the best rates out there, research multiple lenders so that you’ll be able to choose the best possible offer.
+If you’re hungry for preferred rates, research multiple lenders so that you’ll be able to choose the best possible offer.

 What should you look for in a lender?
 Look for a credible institution that has a professional team of customer representatives.
 You want to find a lender that won’t scam you.